The Benefits of Sleeping on The Floor

 If sleeping on nothing but a yoga mat just isn’t comfortable enough for you, there is still some benefit to sleeping on the floor with padding.
 Floor sleeping with a mattress is another option.
 This is when a mattress (ideally a firm one) is placed directly on the ground.
 Although some may find this a more comfortable option, it can ultimately cause your mattress to soften and sag faster.

 When sleeping on the floor you should still use a pillow, but try swapping out your big soft western-style pillow for a Japanese pillow.
 Sobakawa pillows are naturally firm and filled with buckwheat hulls.
 These pillows provide you with proper alignment that can ease aches and pains and improve wellness.
-You can also try a neck roll pillow.
+You can also try a neck roll buckwheat pillow.
 This pillow is also filled with buckwheat hulls and is excellent for side sleepers.

 So, is sleeping on the floor better for you?